 In this study, the framework was developed iteratively, leveraging insights from existing research while refining the implementation through multiple evaluation loops.
 The problem being addressed is the need for an effective and scalable approach to integrating project- and context-based learning within ICT education.

-Combining Learning Styles
+Combining Learning Approaches

-The field of Information and Communication Technology (ICT) education has undergone significant changes in recent years, driven by the need to prepare students for the rapidly evolving digital world (Vassilakopoulou and Hustad, 2021).
-Wang et al. (2022) positions the integration of different concepts with learning which motivates the approach of combining of project-based, context-based, and integrated learning styles involves engaging students in real-world projects that are situated within relevant contexts and require the integration of different disciplines and skills.
-By combining learning styles, ICT educators aim to provide students with a comprehensive and immersive learning experience that prepares them for the demands of the digital workforce (Truong, 2016).
+The field of ICT education has undergone significant changes in recent years, driven by the need to prepare students for the rapidly evolving digital world (Vassilakopoulou and Hustad, 2021).
+Wang et al. (2022) position the integration of different concepts with learning which motivates the approach of combining of project-based, context-based, and integrated learning approaches.
+The aim is to involve engaging students in real-world projects that are situated within relevant contexts and require the integration of different disciplines as well as skills.
+By combining learning approaches, ICT educators aim to provide students with a comprehensive and immersive learning experience that prepares them for the demands of the digital workforce (Truong, 2016).

 Integrated Learning